What is a Biopsy?

 No special precautions have to be taken before your biopsy.
 Make sure you take your medications as normal.

 Please eat and drink as normal prior to your appointment and DO NOT miss meals.

 After Your Appointment

-the swelling worse or dislodge the blood clot at the site of operation encouraging
+can make the swelling worse or dislodge the blood clot at the site of operation encouraging more bleeding.

 the chance of infection at the biopsy site and hasten the biopsy site’s healing.

 If the lump or bump that is being biopsied looks to be a well-recognised or common lump or bump, we won’t

 necessarily review you on clinic but will send the biopsy results to you.

 In other cases, you will normally be given a review appointment for the biopsy results to be discussed approximately 3